 2. We can run a set of test cases from a single place.

 3. We can pass parameters to test methods or classes.

 4. Using testng.xml file, we can perform parallel test execution.

 How to create TestNG XML File in Eclipse?

-Step 3: You will see a File window as shown in below screenshot.
+3. You will see a File window as shown below screenshot.
 Select your TestNG project.

-Step 5: Now Eclipse will add a new file to your project folder as shown in below screenshot.
+5. Now Eclipse will add a new file to your project folder as shown below screenshot.
 It will open the file in the editor.

 In this XML file, we have defined a TestNG suite using tag name “suite”.
 The name of suite is defined as “My First Suite” by using “name” attribute.
 It contains a test declared using the XML tag test.